No floorplans available.

 Malt Kiln Paddock is a development site which lies in an elevated and quiet position in the village of Chipping.
 The site consists of 4 plots and one existing 3 bedroom cottage which require refurbishment.
 The plots have superb long distance views, large gardens and the houses are of a contemporary design.

-Planning consent for the site has been submitted alongside the redevelopment of Kirk Mill which has consent for a new Hotel, Spa and Wedding venue.
+Planning consent for the site has been approved alongside the redevelopment of Kirk Mill which has consent for a new Hotel, Spa and Wedding venue.
 The planned houses are set over 3 storeys with 4 - 5 bedrooms and modern open plan living accomodation at ground level .

 Further details available upon request.